Home - Desserts - Cherry Olive Oil Bundt Cake

 I pulled out my favorite Bundt pan to bake this cake, just to add that classic ring shape that everyone loves.

-A photo showing a slice of cake on a cake server, with white icing and fresh cherries on top.
+A slice of cherry bundt cake on a cake server, with white icing and fresh cherries on top.

-While I usually prefer to take my cake plain and simple, on occasion I’ve added fruit to olive oil cakes – case in point, this Cranberry Citrus Olive Oil Cake.
+While I usually prefer to take my cake plain and simple, on occasion I’ve added fruit to olive oil cakes, like a Cranberry Citrus Olive Oil Cake.

 Aside from cherries, you have some choices with the way you flavor and serve the cake.